-The City currently pays for post employment health care benefits on a pay-as-you-go basis.
+The City currently provides for post employment health care benefits for future health and life insurance benefit expenses.
 As of June 30, 2013, the City has established a trust fund to irrevocably segregate assets to fund the liability associated with the post employment benefits, which is reported as a trust fund in accordance with GASB guidelines.
 The contribution requirements of plan members and the City are also negotiated with the various unions representing the employees.
 Retired plan members and beneficiaries currently receiving benefits are required to contribute specified amounts monthly towards the cost of health insurance premiums as follows: